 Dr. Ir.
 Marie-Claire ten Veldhuis

 Marie-claire ten Veldhuis works at the Water Resources Group of the Water management Department at Delft University of Technology.
 She specialises in Hydrometeorology: interactions between rainfall characteristics and hydrological response.
-Her research focuses on using observational datasets to analyze and predict how cities respond to (extreme) rainfall.
-She received her PhD degree in 2010 for research on quantitative urban flood risk analysis based on data analysis of crowdsourced flood observations.
+Her research focuses on using field observations to unravel the interactions between rainfall, atmospheric conditions and (eco)hydrological systems, across multiple scales.
+She is involved in the 4TU Plantenna program that aims to develop innovative sensor technology that will collect information within plants about the condition of the crop and its immediate environment (towards an ‘internet of plants’).
+She participates in multiple EU-funded research projects on developing innovative methods for rainfall estimation, novel approaches for multi-sensor rainfall products and development of tools for flood early-warning and crop modelling for micro-insurance.
+She received her PhD degree in 2010 for research on quantitative flood risk analysis based on data analysis of crowdsourced flood observations.
 In 2016 and 2017, she visited Princeton University in the US where she collaborated on statistical analysis on large hydrological field datasets.
-She is currently involved in five EU-funded international research projects on developing innovative methods for rainfall estimation, novel approaches for multi-sensor rainfall products and development of tools for flood early-warning and crop modelling for micro-insurance.
-She coordinates two MSc courses, Urban Drainage & Water Management (CIE4491) and Urban Climate & Hydrology (CIE5703).
-Before joining Delft University in 2006, she worked as a City Council water manager and consultant for Royal Haskoning.
+Before joining Delft University to start her PhD in 2006, she worked in local government and as a consultant for Royal Haskoning.

 - Interview at Radio EenVandaag about "Buienradar 2.0 in Rotterdam" (in Dutch)